INTRANET

 I pitched my new intranet to the CEO and CDO, and was delighted when they bought it with no changes!

 This project saw a massive increase in employees using the new intranet.
 It became a exciting place for people to go for information, rather than a frustrating user experience.
 I have countless stories of people telling me how much easier it is to use and that it's just more fun than what came before it.
 I was able to unburden a developer of time consuming updates and train our operations manager in how to make updates going forward.
-This is by far the most creative I’ve been on a project, because it was completely proactive and self led.
+This project allowed me to be creative, because it was completely proactive and self led.
 I was met with only positive feedback from the CEO and CDO who backed my design entirely.